 Vitamin-E is one of the main antioxidants found in cholesterol particles and helps prevent free radicals from oxidizing cholesterol.

-Only after it has been oxidized is cholesterol able to adhere to blood vessel walls and initiate the process of atherosclerosis, which can lead to blocked arteries, heart attack, or stroke.
+Only after it has been oxidized is cholesterol able to adhere to blood vessel walls and initiate the process of atherosclerosis.

 Getting plenty of vitamin-E can significantly reduce the risk of developing atherosclerosis.